Sierra Mist Lawsuit: Did PepsiCo Really Clash with Influencer Over Identity Theft?

 On top of that, no concrete evidence, such as court documents or news reports, has surfaced to validate Mistt’s claims.
 This lack of transparency has left many wondering if there’s more to the story—or perhaps less.

-PepsiCo’s Rebranding of the Citrus Soda
+PepsiCo’s Rebranding of The Citrus Soda

 Read Also: